 Who Should Get A Paid Shopify Theme?

-But of course, as there’s a full price range of the premium Shopify themes, you can easily find and stay with a theme that’s in your budget and can still seem to be a worthy purchase.
+But of course, as there’s a full price range of the premium Shopify themes, you can easily find and stay with a theme that’s within your budget and still seems to be a worthy purchase.

-After all, you don’t want to buy a theme just for the sake of it as it’d only mean wasting that money away.
+After all, you don’t want to buy a theme just for its sake as it’d only mean wasting that money away.

 2. No Free Theme For Your Niche

-If you have a creative mind, then it may not be an issue.
-But otherwise, you’d be better off with a theme whose demo template is specifically made for your niche, so that you can easily get started with a few tweaks around the corners.
+It may not be an issue if you have a creative mind.
+But otherwise, you’d be better off with a theme whose demo template is specifically made for your niche so that you can quickly get started with a few tweaks around the corners.

-However, still, make sure to check if that theme also has a few important conversion boosting features.
+However, check if that theme also has a few vital conversion-boosting features.
 Ultimately, you’d want to install apps as few as possible to your online store.